-Linked Manager Differential Update Full Update Tenable Vulnerability Management The agent performs a differential update when any of the agent plugin sets are 15 days or less behind the Tenable Vulnerability Management plugin sets.
-The agent performs a full plugin update at scan time for any required plugin set if the agent does not have any plugins for that plugin set.
+Vulnerability Management a differential update when any of the agent plugin sets are 15 days or less behind the Tenable Vulnerability Management plugin sets. time for any required plugin set if the agent does not have any plugins for that plugin set.
 For this reason, when you perform an agent vulnerability or inventory collection scan for the first time, expect the scan to use more bandwidth than the subsequent vulnerability or inventory scans.
 The agent also performs a full plugin update when any of the agent plugin sets are more than 15 days behind the Tenable Vulnerability Management plugin sets.
-The agent deletes unused plugin sets after a configurable amount of time (for more information, see the days_to_keep_unused_plugins advanced setting).
+The agent deletes unused plugin sets after a configurable amount of time (for more information, see the days to keep unused plugins advanced setting).
 After the amount of time passes, the agent deletes the unused plugin sets.
-Tenable Nessus Manager The agent performs a differential plugin update when the agent plugin set is 5 days or less behind the Tenable Nessus Manager plugin set.
-The agent performs a full plugin update when the agent plugin set is more than 5 days behind the Tenable Nessus Manager plugin set.
+Tenable Nessus Manager The agent performs a differential plugin update when the agent plugin set is 5 days or less behind the Tenable Nessus The agent performs a full plugin update when the agent plugin set is more than 5 days behind the Tenable Nessus Manager plugin set.